December 23, 2024

 But music doesn’t pay the bills “unless you’re Beyoncé,” Chuter says.
 While she was looking for a second job to help with finances, she realized she’d always loved makeup, but there weren’t many major beauty brands selling their products in her home country.

-So with her teenage naivete and a computer, she decided to email all the biggest beauty brands she could think of and brought Revlon to Nigeria at just 19 years old, all by a complete accident, she says.
+So with her teenage naivete and a computer, she decided to email all the biggest beauty brands she could think of and brought to at just 19 years old, all by a complete accident, she says.

 “That’s the amazing thing about youth that we lose as we grow up, and it’s that spirit of naivete, which makes you try things with optimism, with no fear because you don’t even know yet that you can fail,” Chuter says.